9 Magical Facts About 100 Years of Solitude

 Cuban-American literature professor Gregory Rabassa served as a cryptologist during World War II, breaking codes, visiting the White House, and dancing with Marlene Dietrich.
 With fluency in at least seven languages, he also interrogated high-level Axis prisoners.
 On a recommendation from a fellow writer, García Márquez waited a year for Rabassa to become available.
 When One Hundred Years of Solitude reached the Anglophone world in 1970, he was so happy with the result, he told his translator that the English version was better than his own.

-The writer remained deeply political his whole life, and also wielded his pen against capitalism.
-The colonial banana company described in One Hundred Years of Solitude was so clearly modeled on the massive United Fruit corporation, which Márquez had seen ravage his hometown growing up, that the book was part of the reason it eventually had to rebrand itself—as Chiquita.
+García Márquez was deeply political his whole life, and also wielded his pen against capitalism.
+The colonial banana company described in One Hundred Years of Solitude was so clearly modeled on the massive United Fruit corporation, which Márquez had seen ravage his hometown growing up, that the book was part of the reason the company eventually had to rebrand itself—as Chiquita.

-The book itself is massive, dense, and deliberately circular—many critics have pointed out that it follows the plot of the Bible—but that hasn’t stopped other adaptations of his work.
-Love in the Time of Cholera became a Hollywood film starring Javier Bardem and Benjamin Bratt.
+There have been other adaptations of García Márquez's work.
+Love in the Time of Cholera became a 2017 Hollywood film starring Javier Bardem and Benjamin Bratt.
 But when the producer Harvey Weinstein approached García Márquez about One Hundred Years of Solitude, there were conditions: "We must film the entire book, but only release one chapter—two minutes long—each year, for 100 years."

 What others call magical realism, García Márquez simply calls lived experience.
 He once claimed that of everything he had written, all of it he’d known, experienced, or heard before he was 8 years old.
 “You only have to open the newspapers to see that extraordinary things happen to us every day, ” he said in 1988.
 “There's not a single line in my novels which is not based on reality.”